 Advanced

-DL2.1.AL: Exchange information on a wide variety of personal interest topics that go beyond everyday life, such as career aspirations or travel itineraries..
+DL2.1.AL: Exchange information on a wide variety of personal interest topics that go beyond everyday life, such as career aspirations or travel itineraries.

 DL2.1.AM: Exchange general information on topics outside of one’s fields of interest, such as a research project.